We’ve spent dozens of hours researching keyboard piano and chose nine keyboards that have the best combination of price and features.

 Casio has been involved in manufacturing some great keyboard pianos and this model is ideal for children.
 It features 44 small touch-sensitive keys that are perfect for small children and produce incredible sound at the lightest touch.
 It is also equipped with 100 tones, 50 rhythms, and 10 built-in songs to help a budding pianist figure out the different notes.

-The sound quality is quite solid for such a low cost instrument (it has 8-note polyphony).
+The quality of sound is quite solid for such a low cost keyboard piano (it has 8-note polyphony).
 The LCD screen is user-friendly and shows the user exactly which patch or sound they are currently navigating to.
 You can also easily switch between the piano and organ mode with the help of an orange button in the center of the instrument.

 You have the option of using their built-in speakers or plugging in your headphones to play undisturbed.
 If you want to experience what an acoustic piano feels like, you can even attach a sustain pedal to your instrument.